sifive/wake/doc/quickref.md

 * String -> "A String" : a string interpreted as unicode
     * a "" string also allows string interpolation using {}
         * for example  `"{foo}{4 + 3}"`
+        * also \ is interpreted in a double quoted string
     * 'a binary string' : a raw binary string
 * List a -> 1,2,3,Nil (a list of items seperated by commas ended by nil)
 * Integer -> 7